jhylin/Adverse_drug_reactions/README.md

 ### **Adverse drug reactions** (ADRs)

-ADRs data collection for cytochrome P450 (CYP) 3A4, 2D6, 2C19, 2C9, 1A2, 2B6, 2E1 and 2C8 substrates have all been collected for now (since February till April 2025).
+ADRs data for cytochrome P450 (CYP) 3A4, 2D6, 2C19, 2C9, 1A2, 2B6, 2E1 and 2C8 substrates have all been collected for now (since February till April 2025).

 This work can be read in conjunction with the previous [cytochrome P450 and small drug molecules](https://jhylin.github.io/Data_in_life_blog/posts/20_Cyp3a4_2d6_inh/1_CYP450_drugs.html) post as it is a continuation of this project, and contains some background information about CYP enzymes at the beginning.

 #### **Documents**:

-0_Ideas.qmd (draft version) - the very early brainstorming of ideas for this project with some background information
+0_Ideas.qmd (draft version to be updated) - the very early brainstorming of ideas for this project with some background information

-1_ADR_data.qmd - all [notes](https://jhylin.github.io/Data_in_life_blog/posts/22_Simple_dnn_adrs/1_ADR_data.html) on ADRs and also a list of reference sources for the ADRs data
+1_ADR_data.qmd - [notes](https://jhylin.github.io/Data_in_life_blog/posts/22_Simple_dnn_adrs/1_ADR_data.html) on ADRs and also a list of drug information reference sources used for the ADRs dataset

 2_ADR_regressor.ipynb (.qmd version with same file name) - a notebook ([post link](https://jhylin.github.io/Data_in_life_blog/posts/22_Simple_dnn_adrs/2_ADR_regressor.html)) about building a simple deep neural network (DNN) model to predict therapeutic drug classes for CYP3A4 substrates (which are also drugs)